abrhamyifterb/RDFusion/README.md

 - Highlights **inline syntax errors** as you type
 - Runs and highlights **SHACL shape validation** against your data model as you type
 - **Suggests vocabulary terms** (e.g. `foaf:`, `schema:`, `rdf:`) from both local files and remote registries
-- Lets you **group triples by subject** into compact blocks for readability
+- Lets you **group triples by subject** into compact blocks for readability as well as **filter triples** based on user input specification

 ## Features & Commands